 The birth of a child is one of life’s most precious miracles.
 But going through multiple labors can damage muscles that support a woman’s pelvic organs, often resulting in two bothersome conditions: pelvic organ prolapse, and stress urinary incontinence.
 Julie began to notice symptoms of bladder leakage after the birth of her three children.

-The day finally came when Julie sought help for her pelvic issues when a friend of hers referred her to urogynecologist.
+Julie sought help for her pelvic issues when a friend of hers referred her to urogynecologist.
 After this initial appointment, Julie began physical therapy to help improve her pelvic muscle floor, and while it did help, she was still experiencing bladder leakage.
 Julie went back to see her urogynecologist and this time was given a specific test to determine how much leakage she had and whether or not she was a candidate for surgery.
-The test determined that surgery was the best option for Julie.
+Julie and her doctor discussed the results of the test and determined that surgery was the best option.

 “I wasn’t surprised; I was actually relieved that it wasn’t just me drinking too much water or drinking too much coffee or – I just wanted to get it taken care of.
 I didn’t want to just live with it anymore.”